pugjs/pug-en/src/language/plain-text.md

 ## Piped Text

 Another way to add plain text to templates is to prefix a line with a pipe character (`|`).
-This method is useful for mixing plain text with inline tags, as we discuss later in the Whitespace Control section.
+This method is useful for mixing plain text with inline tags, as we discuss later, in the Whitespace Control section.

 ```pug-preview
 p